Breast Lift Los Angeles, CA

-There are many variations in the types of breast lift procedures performed and offered among plastic surgeons, and Dr. Hughes has performed them all and performs them all frequently and as indicated.
+There are many variations in the types of breast lift procedures performed and offered among plastic surgeons, and Dr. Hughes is not only familiar with, but has performed them all frequently.
 The simplest type of lift is the crescent lift.
 The crescent lift involves removal of a crescent of skin above the areola.
 It is seldom indicated as it can elongate the areolae and make them appear very ovoid.
 Thus, very few of these are performed, and patients should be careful if that type of breast lift is offered as a treatment.

 The next type of lift can be used for a wide variety of areolar and breast ptosis or droop.
 The vertical lift can be used for more severe droopiness.
 This lift involves a vertical and a periareolar incision and is referred to as circumvertical or lollipop lift.
 Dr. Hughes always tries to minimize the scars and will only use the full breast lift pattern if it is absolutely mandatory for the best shape and lift.